The City of Brass (novel): Plot

-Complications rise as Dara returns, and Nahri learns of the plot to marry her to Muntadhir.
-Ali meanwhile has a falling out with the Tanzeem and is nearly assassinated, while Muntadhir begins to truly question his brother's loyalty.
+Complications rise as Dara returns.
+Nahri learns of the plot to marry her to Muntadhir.
+Ali has a falling out with the Tanzeem and is nearly assassinated by one of their members, only managing to survive after Nahri rescues him.
+Muntadhir begins to truly question his brother's loyalty.
 As Nahri considers her life in the city and the future she wants to build, she makes a decision and goes to King Ghassan to barter for own bride price.
-Tensions boil over with the men later that night and a fight breaks out, sending Dara into a plan to rescue Nahri and run, while Ali returns to the infirmary for healing.
+Tensions boil over with the men later that night and a fight breaks out between Muntadhir, Ali and Dara.
+Dara makes moves to take Nahri away from the Qahtanis and Daevabad.

-Nahri refuses to escape with Dara and the life she's trying to build in Daevabad, and Ali intervenes.
+Nahri refuses to escape with Dara and the life she's trying to build in Daevabad.
+Ali intervenes.
 Their battle ends with Dara threatening to kill Ali if Nahri doesn't agree to flee with him, and Nahri concedes.
 Ali is taken prisoner, and the three make their way to a secret boat by the lake shore.
-Their escape is soon interrupted by a hidden warship full of soldiers, and a massacre ensues when Nahri unintentionally unleashes Dara's slave powers and he murders nearly everyone on the ship, including Ali.
-Nahri manages to talk Dara down after he scourges Muntadhir, but their escape is hindered by Ali, who has been possessed by the lake marid.
-The marid kills Dara by severing his slave ring from his body, and King Ghassan and his soldiers retake the boat.
+Their escape is soon interrupted by a hidden warship full of soldiers, led by Muntadhir and his close companion Jamshid, a Daeva and son of Daevabad's grand wazir.
+A massacre ensues when Nahri unintentionally unleashes Dara's slave powers.
+Dara kills nearly everyone on the ship, seemingly including Ali, who falls overboard into Daevabad's magical lake, which is long rumored to tear djinn flesh into pieces.
+Dara also severely injures Jamshid.

+Still on the boat, Nahri talks Dara down and agrees to escape with him.
+Ali re-emerges from the lake.
+Possessed by powerful mythical water beings known as marid, Ali kills Dara as a horrified Nahri watches.

-In the aftermath, King Ghassan retaliates against the shafit in his search for those related to the Tanzeem, and retaliates against the Daevas and those who helped Dara's escape attempt or even question his death.
-Ali survives but is to be banished to Am Gezira in part for his mother's tribe's role in supporting the Tanzeem, and in part to hide his uncontrolled water magic.
-Muntadhir renounces Ali and grieves his gravely-injured love/bodyguard Jamshid while resenting Nahri and his marriage to her.
+In the aftermath, King Ghassan retaliates against both the shafit in his search for those related to the Tanzeem and the Daevas and those who helped Dara's escape attempt or even question his death.
+Ali survives is banished to Am Gezira in part for his role in supporting the Tanzeem, and in part to hide his uncontrolled water magic, a result of his marid possession.
+Muntadhir renounces Ali and grieves Jamshid while resenting Nahri and his marriage to her.
 Nahri deeply struggles with Dara's death, and has a meeting with King Ghassan where they continue their previous marriage agreement and is told about Dara and what happened in Qui-zi.
 She later is forced to denounce Dara to a gathered crowd of Daeva nobles who show deference to her, much to Ghassan's discontent.
 Kaveh and Nisreen discuss Jamshid and the Daeva situation, and hint how things could change if they can get Dara's recovered slave ring to Manizheh e-Nahid.